appium/java-client/docs/Note-for-developers.md

+### IDE

+If you are working on this project and use Intellij Idea, you need to change the compiler to the Eclipse compiler instead of the default javac.

+If you are using the Eclipse IDE, make sure you are using version Luna or later.

 ### Coding Standards

 Appium java-client strictly follows [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) as a coding standards.
 Contributors are requested to follow this by configuring in their IDE's Editor Code style,